-The way to get around this is to create a set of company content marketing guidelines.
+The way to get around this is to create a set of brand content marketing guidelines.
 These may also be called writer’s guidelines or style guidelines.
 It’s a set of instructions for your writers on how your brand wants to communicate.
 Let’s go into why you need to make this document, even if you’re a smaller business, and how to go about doing it.

 Why Create Content Marketing Guidelines?

 Every writer that you hire to make content for your company is an extension of your company’s voice.
 In a small business, one or two writers may be able to churn out enough content with a unified tone to make a reader feel like it all came from the same source.
 But this breaks down if you increase the number of channels or the amount of content production than your internal writing team can handle.